DR BELINDA MCLENNAN

-As CEO of MEGT Australia, David has overseen the growth of MEGT from one office in Melbourne’s outer-east to a national entity employing over 800 people with 95 offices and reaching out to students from all over the world.
-MEGT has extended its business internationally and established MEGT UK, developing partnerships for off-shore programs and growing transnational opportunities.
+AS CEO of MEGT David oversaw the growth of MEGT from one office in Melbourne’s outer-east to a national entity employing over 800 people with 95 offices and reaching out to students from all over the world.

 BEd, DipBusStudies, GAICD, PSM

 Susan Christophers was most recently the Executive Director, International Education Division with the Early Childhood and School Education Group, a division of the Department of Education and Training.
 With over 20 years as a Senior Executive, Sue has led the development of state and national policy, managed complex projects, and built Victorian government schools as a destination of choice for international students.

 Sue's passion for education and training has fuelled her career and her impact on state education in Victoria is testament to this passion, her determination and her focus on excellence.
 Sue was the Chair of the Adult, Community and Further Education Board of Victoria from 2016 to 2018.

 Finance & Business Performance (CFO)

 Clive is the GM, Finance & Business Performance with the MCC.
 He is a Senior Level Executive with extensive hands-on experience in management, business leadership, working directly with Board Directors, Lawyers, Banks and Governments with an established record for adding value to the business.